 There are three types of SEPA bank transfers, all available with Qonto, which offer three different services:

-The standard SEPA credit transfer, the instant SEPA credit transfer (only available from an emitter to your Qonto account at the moment) and the SEPA direct debit.
+The instant SEPA credit transfer (only available from an emitter to your Qonto account at the moment)

 So you can send €1000 from your Qonto account to an account in Poland, both countries being part of the SEPA zone, with the standard SEPA transfer, the sending works like a national transfer.
 Qonto will transfer the €1000 from your bank account to your beneficiary's account in Poland thanks to the IBAN and BIC, which identify the bank account, the €1000 is deposited on your partner's bank account by his Polish bank, all this within 24 to 48 hours, depending on the time of the transfer initiation.